-Beginning in October 2010 and continuing through early 2011, FHFA, in its capacity as regulator of Fannie Mae, reviewed the Enterprise's administration of the Home Affordable Modification Program (HAMP).
-During the course of that review, the examination staff learned that Fannie Mae was paying "significantly more than the contractual or going rate" to transfer MSR.
+Beginning in October 2010 and continuing through early 2011, FHFA, in its capacity as regulator of Fannie Mae, reviewed the Enterprise's administration of the Home Affordable Modification Program (HAMP).7 During the course of that review, the examination staff learned that Fannie Mae was paying "significantly more than the contractual or going rate" to transfer MSR.

 On June 13, 2011, following its review, FHFA issued a report expressing serious concerns about HAMP generally.
-With respect to MSR specifically, FHFA found that "Fannie Mae's approach to transferring non-performing loans from servicers for poor performance is inadequate."
-FHFA's report included a matter requiring attention (MRA), in which FHFA observed that Fannie Mae had facilitated the transfer of MSR through negotiated transactions and had routinely paid more than the contractually specified fee for terminations without cause.
-Specifically, the MRA stated that Fannie Mae's third-party sales of servicing rights in 2008 through 2010 revealed a flawed approach to servicing transfers and indicated that Fannie Mae was paying a premium to transfer MSR from servicers who failed to service the loans at an acceptable level.
+With respect to MSR specifically, FHFA found that "Fannie Mae's approach to transferring non-performing loans from servicers for poor performance is inadequate."8 FHFA's report included a matter requiring attention (MRA), in which FHFA observed that Fannie Mae had facilitated the transfer of MSR through negotiated transactions and had routinely paid more than the contractually specified fee for terminations without cause.
+Specifically, the MRA stated that Fannie Mae's third-party sales of servicing rights in 2008 through 2010 revealed a flawed approach to servicers who failed to service the loans at an acceptable level.